waynephillips/cloud-native-development/docs/devops/overview.md

 The software development process is described in the following diagram:
 ![Software Development Cycle](images/software-dev-cycle.png)

-In addition to the software development activities described above, the following ongoing processes happen during the Development Phase:
+In addition to the software development activities described above, the following ongoing processes take place during the Development Phase:
-- Risk assessment (Typical duration: weeks)
+- Risk assessment and validation (Typical duration: weeks)
 - Refinements in infrastructure configurations using IaC

 ### Production Support